nylnook/nylnook-website/src/documents/en/blog/docpad-i18n.html.md

 ### <a name="thanks-first"></a>Thanks first
 I'm a designer, not a real coder, and my solution is heavily inspired by 3 already existing projets.
-Without their code available, I wouldn't have acheived this work: many thanks for being open !
+Without their code available, I wouldn't have achieved this work: many thanks for being open !

 In chronological order :
 - Zeno Rocha's [Browser Diet](https://github.com/zenorocha/browser-diet) website